-Mulgi-Mulgimaa is area in South-Estonia, with own culture, traditions, food and dialect.
+Mulgi-Mulgimaa is a district in South-Estonia with its own culture, food and dialect.

-This area and culture is perfect example about the globalisation already in 19th of century.
+Mulgimaa is perfect example about the globalisation already in 19th of century.
 During the American Civil War from 1861 to 1865 was lack of cotton and price was very high.

 So, was demand for alternatives.
 South Estonia, Mulgimaa has perfect conditions for cultivation of linen.
 Bondage was in Estonia abolished 1816, but still farmers were very poor and land was owned by landlords.
 But because of America and demand for linen, farmers gets enough money to buy from landlords land and farms.
 And this area become rich and successful.
 This made others little bit jealous and they started to call people and this area Mulgimaa 🙂